 The full Serenity Prayer does not end there.
 We are given magnificent insight and pointers on how to maximize our borrowed time here on earth.

 enjoying one moment at a time,”

-Because of the desire to control and plan our lives, we keep looking forward to the future – to finally reaching our dreams and accomplishing our goals, to building our families, or to checking off our bucket lists.
+Because of the desire to control and plan our lives, we keep looking forward to the future – to finally reach our dreams and accomplish our goals, build our families, or check off our bucket lists.
 While these are not evil in themselves, when left unchecked, we may end up failing to appreciate and enjoy the present.

 The Serenity Prayer reminds us exactly of this – “to live one day at a time”.
 The phrase “to live” also means “to remain”.
 We need to remain in every day, to not allow the days to pass by without making it meaningful and relevant.
 And the only way to make it truly so is to seek God daily, follow Jesus and abide by the Spirit.

 Taking, as Jesus did,

 Not as I would have it,”

 It may be odd, but this is probably my favorite part of the Serenity Prayer.
 Not because it is a place of comfort, in fact, it is the exact opposite!
 But what I find refuge in is the knowledge that any hardship allowed by the Lord is for my good and His glory.
 When we share in His suffering, we become shaped more and more into His image.

 For the author to say accepting hardship is the pathway to peace is just so full of truth and wisdom.
 Indeed it is only when we remember that as followers of Jesus, we will be persecuted, we will have enemies, and we will have hardships in this fallen world because this is not our eternal home.
 We are not made for this world, but for eternity with our Heavenly Father.

 “Trusting that You will make all things right,